Burma Rifles were formed in April 1937,

 All battalions suffered casualties, desertions and transfer of men during the Japanese invasion.
 By early April 1942, for instance, all the Burmans and many Karens had deserted from the 7th Battalion, the remaining 250 or so men being mostly Indians and Gurkhas.
 The 2nd Battalion suffered some desertions but those remaining were steadfast.
 Summaries of the eventual fate of the battalions of the regiment are listed below:

 The 2nd Battalion was prominent in the reconquest of Burma.
 The 1st Battalion was reconstituted from former Burman soldiers in July 1945.
-3rd, 4th, 5th and 6th Battalions, The Burma Rifles were re-raised between December 1945 and August 1947 as part of the new Burma Army and were composed entirely of Burmans, mainly volunteers from the former Patriotic Burma Forces (PBF) which had offered resistance to the Japanese during the closing stages of the war.15 September 2014
+The 3rd, 4th, 5th and 6th Battalions, The Burma Rifles were re-raised between December 1945 and August 1947 as part of the new Burma Army and were composed entirely of Burmans, mainly volunteers from the former Patriotic Burma Forces (PBF) which had offered resistance to the Japanese during the closing stages of the war.05 October 2014